sellout/flaky/docs/haskell/strict-PVP.md

 [^3]: Adding an instance at the same time as its class or a relevant type would always be a minor change, since there’s no way for an orphan to exist before that point.

+#### type `instance`s (`data`, `newtype`, and `type`)

+Open type families can have new instances added by other modules.
+If “above” defines an open type family, and “beside” defines an instance for it,

+#### `import`s

+##### adding or removing an `import` (even to an internal module)

+This only applies if there isn’t another import for the same module.

+This one is very frustrating.
+Because adding or removing an import can change the set of instances that are exposed by the module that’s importing them.
+This also applies to non-`exposed` modules, because they’re imported by `exposed-modules`, and thus propagate those instances.

 #### `module`s

 Like PVP we recommend a `C` bump when adding a module.
 However, unlike in PVP, this is because we recommend that package-qualified imports be used on all imports.